Please check back for information regarding applications for the 2024 cohort.

 The FXB Center at Harvard is offering two scholarships for applicants with a refugee background and with demonstrated financial need.
 The Albina du Boisrouvray Scholarship will cover 90% of the cost of participation in the program.
 It will not cover the cost of airfare to Greece and personal expenditures during the course.

-Eligible applicants should apply for the Scholarship here.
+Eligible Harvard applicants should apply for the Scholarship here.

 Accommodations

-In Athens and Ancient Olympia participants will share double occupancy rooms.
-In Lesvos and Nafplio students will stay in single occupancy rooms.
-If students wish to stay in single-occupancy rooms in Athens as well, they should clarify this in their application forms.
-There is an additional cost of $730 associated with this option.
+In Athens, Ancient Olympia and Nafplio, participants will share double occupancy rooms.
+In Lesvos, students will stay in single occupancy rooms.
+If students wish to stay in single-occupancy rooms in Athens, Olympia and Nafplio as well, they should clarify this in their application forms.
+There is an additional cost of $740 associated with this option.
+Requests will be considered upon availability of rooms in each location.

 Breakfast is offered in all hotels.
 Lunch will also be provided most days.
 Though some dinners will be covered by the program, students will need to make their own dinner arrangements for the majority of their stay.
 Ground and sea transportation for specifically defined program activities will be covered by the program.